-Comp store sales increased 5% for fiscal 2024.
-U.S. comp store sales were flat for fiscal 2023.
-Comp store sales for fiscal 2024 was driven by an increase in customer transactions.
-Apparel comp store sales growth (as defined below) outperformed home comp store sales growth (as defined below) for fiscal 2024.
+Comp store sales increased 4% for fiscal 2025 and increased 5% for fiscal 2024.
+Comp store sales for fiscal 2025 was driven by an increase in customer transactions.
+Both home comp store sales growth (as defined below) and apparel comp store sales growth (as defined below) generally performed in line with the overall comp store sales increase for fiscal 2025.

-As of February 3, 2024, our store count increased approximately 2% and selling square footage increased approximately 3% compared to the same period last year.
+As of February 1, 2025, our store count increased approximately 3% and selling square footage increased approximately 2% compared to the same period last year.